runpod/docs/docs/instant-clusters/pytorch.md

 Running on rank 10/15 (local rank: 2), device: cuda:2
 ```

-The first number refers to the global rank of the thread, spanning from `0` to `WORLD_SIZE-1` (`WORLD_SIZE` = the total number of GPUs in the Cluster).
+The first number refers to the global rank of the thread, spanning from `0` to `WORLD_SIZE-1` (`WORLD_SIZE` = the total number of GPUs in the cluster).
 In our example there are two Pods of eight GPUs, so the global rank spans from 0-15.
 The second number is the local rank, which defines the order of GPUs within a single Pod (0-7 for this example).

 The specific number and order of ranks may be different in your terminal, and the global ranks listed will be different for each Pod.